HamedBabaei/nlp-contribution-graph/README.md

 The number of samples were too high for research problem classification part of the proposed system.
 To reduce the size of dataset we applied two thresholds over data based on hyperparameter tuning over train set.

 **1) Maximum Index Threshold**: According to [J. D’Souza and S. Auer](http://ceur-ws.org/Vol-2658/paper2.pdf) effort in designing NCG dataset, most of the research problems come from title, abstract and introduction part of the paper.
-However, due to the variant in structure of papers it is hard to seprate these sections.
+However here, due to the variant in structure of papers it is hard to seprate these sections.

 We made an analysis of the research problem indexes distributions to find appropiate number of samples from each documents to be considered for research problem classification.
 Here index is the no. of sentence that appeared in the paper to be research problem.